 Twelve credit hours are required courses; the remainder are sociology electives.

 Required courses: SOC 100, SOC 210, SOC 300, and SOC 301 or SOC 307.

 Sociology electives: Each student minoring in sociology elects a minimum of two upper-division courses from those offered by the Sociology Program.
-These courses, chosen in consultation with the student's minor advisor, reflect the preprofessional or other interests of the student.
+These courses are chosen in consultation with the student's minor advisor in Sociology to reflect pre-professional or academic interests.

 Supplementary information is published each semester by the Sociology Program Office to assist students in planning their course schedules.
 The information includes a summary of major courses, listings and descriptions of special courses, and general information for majors.

 To obtain these publications or for other information, write to: Sociology Program, University of Southern Maine, P.O.
 Box 9300, Portland, Maine 04104-9300 or telephone: (207) 780-4100.